darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 3. Open the image in darktable and extract the white balance by using the [picker](../../darkroom/processing-modules/module-controls.md#pickers) tool in the _white balance_ module on the center area of the image (non-central regions might be subject to chromatic aberrations).
 This will generate a set of 3 RGB coefficients.
 4. [Save a preset](../../darkroom/processing-modules/presets.md#creating-and-editing-presets) for the _white balance_ module with these coefficients and auto-apply it to any color RAW image created by the same camera.

-# shortcut keys

-The following shortcuts are available after selecting `import extras` on the Shortcuts tab in Preferences.

-scroll while holding c
-: Adjust the value of the `temperature` slider up or down.
-This is a fine adjustment, 1 degree per scroll click.

-horizontal mouse move while holding c
-: Adjust the value of the 'hue' slider up or down.

-vertical mouse move while holding c
-: Adjust the value of the `chroma` slider up or down.